fanc-afcn/SampleDXPClients/README.md

 ### SamplePHIClient

-Contains sample code for FANC approved partners of the Physical Inventory Project (PHI)
+Contains sample code for FANC approved partners of the Physical Inventory Project (PHI).
+The project makes uses of various FANC NuGet packages.
+The consuming application should target at least .NET 4.6.1 and preferably .NET 4.7.2 or higher (or .NET Core 2 or higher)

 ### SampleJSClient